GusMtz787/quad_ibvs_quaternions/README.md

 - **Attitude node:** controls the attitude of the QUAV.
 - **Radio control node:** establishes communication between the radio controller and the main computer.
 - **PWM publisher node:** calculates the PWM signals needed to control the QUAV based on the information of the position and attitude nodes.
-- **PWM sender node:** sends the PWM signals previously calculated to the ESCs.
+- **PWM sender node:** sends the PWM signals previously calculated to the ESCs (Electronic Speed Controller).
 - **Estimator node:** this node is in charge of estimating the velocities and accelerations of the QUAV based on the data extracted from the VICON camera system.
 - **VICON node:** this node was adopted from an ETH university's repository that can be found in the following link [https://github.com/ethz-asl/vicon_bridge](https://github.com/ethz-asl/vicon_bridge).
 This node acquires the information from the VICON camera system using a socket and the information is then used for the position and attitude calculations.